causalfragility-lab/confoundvis-explorer/README.md

 Traditional sensitivity analysis focuses on single-number summaries (e.g., ITCV, E-value).
 This tool introduces a **spatial and dynamic perspective**, showing where effects are fragile and how confounding propagates across the surface.

+## Theoretical Foundation

+This tool implements a differential sensitivity framework for unobserved confounding (Hait, in preparation), which reconceptualizes robustness as a local geometric property of the confounding path.
+The framework extends classical threshold-based approaches (e.g., ITCV, E-values) by introducing local sensitivity slopes, curvature, and cumulative fragility as core diagnostics.

 ## Relation to confoundvis
 This interactive system complements the `confoundvis` R package by providing a visualization layer for sensitivity geometry and fragility analysis.